Krakor92/some-custom-dataviews/README.md

 # Some custom dataviews

-Here you'll find js views I've written to harness Dataview's power to meet some of my specific needs.
+*Javascript views that harness Dataview's power.*

-Originally, they were used inside `dataviewjs` code blocks (hence the name of this repo) but with the arrival of JS Engine and its reactive component system, I've modified them to use `js-engine` code blocks instead.
+The views were originally used inside `dataviewjs` code blocks (hence the name of this repo) but with the arrival of JS Engine and its reactive component system, I've modified them to use `js-engine` code blocks instead.

 > [!NOTE]
 > Except if stated otherwise, these views should work on all types of devices.
 I've personally tested them on Android, iPadOS, Linux and Windows